Intersmash/intersmash-applications/README.md

-# Intersmash Deployments
+# Intersmash Applications

-Application services deployments to be used in Intersmash tests.
+Applications to be used in Intersmash tests.